ajgarlag/AjglSessionConcurrency/README.md

 About
 -----

-AjglSessionExpiration is an [ajgarlag](http://aj.garcialagar.es) initiative.
+AjglSessionConcurrency is an [ajgarlag](http://aj.garcialagar.es) initiative.

 Reporting an issue or a feature request